|Page tools: Print Page Print All RSS Search this Product|

 “Wheat production was estimated to have fallen in Western Australia with frost and hail damage contributing to the decrease.
 Wheat production was also estimated to have fallen in New South Wales due to a dry finish across most of the state, adversely affecting yields,” said Ms Hutt.

 The ongoing drought in many regions of Australia and strong international demand for livestock products have contributed to a reduction in numbers on many livestock holdings during 2014-15, with:

 Preliminary data from the 2014-15 Rural Environment and Agricultural Commodities Survey are released at national, state and territory level.
 Final data will be released in mid-2016.

-Further details are in Principal Agricultural Commodities, Australia (Preliminary) 2010-11 (cat. no. 7111.0)
+Further information can be found in Principal Agricultural Commodities, Australia, Preliminary (cat. no. 7111.0).